yoonah1996/im-sprint-chatterbox-client-reference/README.md

 # Chatterbox - Client

 ## Get ready for the sprint!
-1. Folk this repo to your github.
+1. Fork this repo to your github.
 2. Clone your repo to the local environment.
 3. Check **students.json**, and put your information in the json.
 ```